dapper-labs-talent/cc_Ajay_Chandramohan_Flow-BlockProcessor/README.md

 **Fairness:** This model doesnt guarantee that the first client attempted to publish blockchainID third time gets their block accepted, as context switch can happen.
 To improve fairness we might need a queue based system.

 **Scaling to multiple nodes:** Synchronization using threads cannot be scaled as distributed system.
 One solution I see is to
-1. use Kafka like queue topic, where multiple nodes can subscribe to the API data, where queues are partitioned by blockchain-id
+1. use Kafka like queue topic, where multiple nodes can subscribe to the API data, where topics are partitioned by block-id
-2. if any node finds that a certain blockchain-id for relevant height is published 3 times, it makes request to add to the blockchain.
+2. if any node finds that a certain block-id for relevant height is published 3 times, it makes request to add to the main blockchain.
-3. If multiple nodes makes requests at the same time to publish the block ,a consensus algoerithm like Raft is used to decide on which block will be accepted.
+3. If multiple nodes makes requests at the same time to publish the block ,a consensus algorithm like Raft is used to decide on which block will be accepted.

 ### How to run
 "go test" should run all the test cases,